wwwwwwari/Arcticons-New-Icons/files/README.md

 7. Copy icons from the `Arcticons-New-Icons/files/YYYY-MM-DD/opti/` to `Arcticons/other/`
 8. Upload the changes with `git push origin main` to wwwwwwari/Arcticons
 9. Make a pull request
+## Other Notes
+### Renaming Icon Files
+If you want to change the icon file names, you need to rename the following files in addition to updating `appfilter.xml`:
+1. `/app/src/light/res/drawable-nodpi/your-icon.png`
+2. `/app/src/dark/res/drawable-nodpi/your-icon.png`
+3. `/app/src/you/res/drawable-anydpi-v26/your-icon.xml`
+4. `/icons/white/your-icon.svg`
+5. `/icons/black/your-icon.svg`
+## Calendar Icon Files
+For Calendar apps, there are **TWO** appfilter entries per app: calendar_31 (static) and calendar_ (dynamic)